simisettyharshini/BlogWebsite/README.md

 ## Installation:
    To run this portfolio locally, follow these steps:
  - Clone the repository: git clone
- - Navigate to the project directory: cd
+ - Navigate to the project directory: cd BlogWebsite-main
  - Install the dependencies: npm install
  - Start the development server: npm start
  - Open your browser and visit: http://localhost:3000